Use Case

 The reframe that fixes ideation is this: you do not have an idea-generation problem, you have an idea-sourcing problem.
 Generation is the empty-room model, where a person stares at a blank page and tries to produce something from nothing.
 Sourcing is the model where you pull from inputs that always have material.
 The Duolingo content idea dump is a sourcing ritual: the team arrives with audio, captions, and observations already collected, and the meeting is a sift, not a strain.

 The first input is the recurring ritual itself.
-Parvez's Tuesday content idea dump works because it is on the calendar every week, which means ideas accumulate between sessions rather than being conjured in the session.
+A weekly content idea dump works because it is on the calendar every week, which means ideas accumulate between sessions rather than being conjured in the session.
 The ritual is a container for material the team gathers all week.
 The fixed day matters: a ritual that floats gets skipped, and a skipped ritual is a queue that runs dry.

 Step-by-step: building the sourcing system